mozilla-jetpack/jpm/CONTRIBUTING.md

 * Write tests if possible.
 * Ask for a help if you need it.
 * Ask for a review from `@kumar303` or `@rpl` when you are ready.

+## Testing

+To run the jpm test suite

+    npm test

+To run just a specific type of test (functional, unit), run the associated script:

+    npm run unit

 ## Writing commit messages